 The good news is that the clock runs and that there is nothing fundamentally wrong with it but after all these years it needs a good servicing and that means disassembly and cleaning by a qualified clock repair person.

-Gilbert Admiral calendar clock ready for servicing
+Gilbert Admiral calendar clock – servicing the movement and refreshing the case

 When I bought this clock I was not sure what I had.
 There is no label, no makers name on the dial and an unsigned movement.
 I thought, Gilbert or perhaps a Sessions?
 It did not take me long to find out that the clock is a No. 3027 Gilbert, otherwise known as the Admiral.